Aim of this page

 People change their names for many reasons.
 For people with convictions, it is generally because they want a fresh start.
 The “google effect” means that for many, their past can be accessed at any time online, particularly if the original conviction was featured in the media.
+If you’ve been unsuccessful in getting a search engine to remove links to your name, then changing it may be the next best option.

 Firstly, it’s worth noting here that changing your name isn’t a way for you to get away from your criminal record being formally disclosed, for example when a criminal record check is carried out.
 It’s also not for everyone.
 Some people feel (understandably) connected to their name as part of their identity, and so don’t want to give this up.